cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture10.md

 [Material UI](https://mui.com/) is a library that ships a bunch of pre-style and customizable components for you to use in your own React projects.
 Material UI comes with a variety of components ranging from [buttons](https://mui.com/components/buttons/) to [icons](https://mui.com/components/material-icons/) to [drawers](https://mui.com/components/drawers/), all of which are customizable and come with their own props that can do common tweaks to their existing components to fit your individual need.

-[Semantic UI](https://semantic-ui.com/) and [Bootstrap](https://getbootstrap.com/) are two other popular libraries used for styling and do not require projects written in React.
-Both of them come with pre-written classes for styling elements and organizing layout.
+[Semantic UI](https://semantic-ui.com/) and [Bootstrap](https://getbootstrap.com/) are two other popular libraries used for styling and do not require projects written in React and provide pre-written classes for styling elements and organizing layout.
+Nevertheless - they do come with "React component" versions ([Semantic UI React](https://react.semantic-ui.com/) and [React Bootstrap](https://react-bootstrap.github.io/)) similar to Material UI!